wireapp/wire-docs/src/understand/federation/roadmap.rst

 Caveats:

+* Message delivery guarantees will be weak if any backends are temporarily unavailable.
 * Images, files, calling, etc will not yet be supported.
 * Only the web client will be supported, mobile clients will not yet be supported.
 * Federation with the production cloud version of wire.com will not yet be supported.